Does the BBG workout actually work?

 I was super strict about taking the photos so I could see results.
-I highly recommend doing photos because the scale doesn’t always tell the truth! 🙂 I had lost most of my muscle so when I was adding it back but losing fat the scale didn’t bulge that much since muscle weighs more than fat.
+You definitely should take photos because the scale doesn’t always tell the truth! 🙂 I had lost most of my muscle so when I was adding it back but losing fat the scale didn’t bulge that much since muscle weighs more than fat.
 Take pics!

 So…here are my before and after’s.
 I cut off my head in these photos because let’s be real, nobody needs to see my RBF that is shot first thing in the morning with crazy bedhead. 😉

 What about food?

 I didn’t monitor my food a ton when I started but about halfway through I got more serious about not devouring ALL the sweets and carbs and it definitely made a difference too.
 I think there is a meal plan that you can buy but I just tried to switch my lunches to things like avocado toast and egg, scrambled egg scramble with veggies, soup, or sometimes a protein shake.
 Dinner is pretty much always chicken (made in our sous vide – similar to grilled, I guess) and veggies (we did a ton of brussel sprouts, carrots, beans, asparagus, spinach).

 Overall, I think it’s a great program.
 It’s relatively short and simple, hard but easy to modify to make it manageable and really easy to follow.

 How can you make it work for you?

 1. Find a buddy.

 Seriously!
 On days I didn’t want to work out I would get a text from my sister showing her sweaty face and telling me she just finished her workout.
 It’s great motivation!